Go Back

 Cuisine: Japanese

-Category: Main Dishes, Noodle Dishes, Pork, Quick, Vegetable
+Category: Main Dishes, Noodle Dishes, Pork, Quick

 Keyword: bonito flakes, pork belly, udon noodles

-Enjoyed this recipe?I would be happy if you shared it with your friends.
+Enjoyed this recipe?I’d really appreciate it if you shared it with your friends.

 QR Code linking back to recipe